adtzlr/felupe/docs/howto/rbe2.rst

 Multi-Point Constraints
 -----------------------

 This How-To demonstrates the usage of multi-point constraints (also called MPC or RBE2 rigid-body-elements) with an independent centerpoint and one or more dependent points.
 First, a centerpoint has to be added to the mesh.
-MPC objects are supported as ``items`` of a Step and within the Newton-Rhapson procedure.
+MPC objects are supported as ``items`` of a :class:`~felupe.Step` and within the :func:`~felupe.newtonrhapson` procedure.

 ..  code-block:: python